JGoyd/ams-failopen/README.md

 **Affected Systems**

-All Apple platforms that use `AppleMediaServices.framework` are affected:
+All Apple platforms that use `AppleMediaServices.framework` are affected.

-* iOS versions 14 through 18.6+
-* macOS versions Big Sur through Sonoma
-* tvOS version 14 and above
-* watchOS version 7 and above

 Impacted daemons include: